ajwtech/MarketForge/README.md

   * Then I have to remove the entries in cloudflare and let the code update it.
 I'm sure this is all dependencies and timing.
 I just havent dug in yet.
   * `Pulumi up --target` is likely a better solution to this, I just have not yet tried it.
 * Availability zone for the mysqlServer in "mysqlServer.ts" is set to `""` because, if not, then the lowest tier subscription is a lot more limited in regions it can be deployed in.
+* database admin and user need a clearer separation.
+To start you can set the same password to get it all to install then change the password after it is setup.
+* Mautic's config files still seem to have some issues. the persistant config files are being created as directories because they are not pre-existing in the azure storage. for now you have to delete them and start mautic without them mounted.
+Let mautic create the files and then move them to storage.
+Then you can add the mount back and restart.

 ## Prerequisites
  <!--- TODO: change versions to update automatically.
 Create a readme template and then use the sed github action to update the readme. --->